-If you want to usually use a variety of libraries, it is simplest to list them all in the AGDA\DIR/defaults file.
-It has format where of course library2 and library3 are the libraries you commonly use.
+If you want to usually use a variety of libraries, it is simplest to list them all in the AGDA_DIR/defaults file.

+Each line of the defaults file shall be the name of a library resolvable using the paths listed in the libraries file.
+For example, where of course library2 and library3 are the libraries you commonly use.
 While it is safe to list all your libraries in library, be aware that listing libraries with name clashes in defaults can lead to difficulties, and should be done with care (i.e. avoid it unless you really must).